-The Pension Benefit Guaranty Corporation (PBGC) protects the retirement incomes of more than 37 million American workers in private-sector defined benefit pension plans.
+The Pension Benefit Guaranty Corporation (PBGC) protects the retirement incomes of over 35 million American workers in private-sector defined benefit pension plans.
 A defined benefit plan provides a specified monthly benefit at retirement, often based on a combination of salary and years of service.
 PBGC was created by the Employee Retirement Income Security Act of 1974 to encourage the continuation and maintenance of private-sector defined benefit pension plans, provide timely and uninterrupted payment of pension benefits, and keep pension insurance premiums at a minimum.